zangGallery/contracts/analysis/attacks.md

 undecidability of the halting problem.

 ### Mitigation

-In order to prevent an attacker that compromised zang's commission account from executing a [Platform Freeze](#platform-freeze) attack, zang's owner must be able to change zang's commission account.

 The seller's Sale Denial attack, while unusual, doesn't represent a potential problem, since it is equivalent to a private sale.